Hriitz/email-responder/README.md

 ## Using this app
 1. Fork this repository
-2. Clone this reposiory using git clone
+2. Clone this reposiory using
 ```git clone https://github.com/Hriitz/email-responder```
 3. Use command ``` npm i ``` to install neccessary dependencies
 4. Create your own gmail API credentials and define port in .env file